-The preferred route from Sooke Harbour to Sooke Basin is NE of Middle Ground.
+191 The preferred route from Sooke Harbour to Sooke Basin is NE of Middle Ground.
 The NW route is a secondary channel and, due to changes of bathymetry, it requires local knowledge for safe navigation.
 Enter Sooke Basin after low water and during daylight hours when drying banks are visible.

-between Eliza and Trollope Points at a distance of slightly less than 0.1 mile and just outside the kelp that fronts the shore during summer months.
+192 The NE route to Sooke Basin follows the coast between Eliza and Trollope Points at a distance of slightly less than 0.1 mile and just outside the kelp that fronts the shore during summer months.
 The south shore between Trollope Point and Hill Head should be favoured as Billings Spit extends south to mid-point of the channel.
 On large tides strong tidal streams can be encountered between Trollope Point and Hill Head.

-The secondary route follows the buoyed channel leading NW of Middle Ground.
+193 The secondary route follows the buoyed channel leading NW of Middle Ground.
 After passing the last spar buoy, continue parallel with shore until two pontoons have been passed and a double gabled house is abeam, then turn SE and bring the island off Trollope Point ahead.